 If people know art history, they know it’s Monet’s little painting from 1872 of a foggy harbor at daybreak that gave Impressionism its name and helped ignite a furor.
 Monet titled his painting as an afterthought — he considered the painting more of a sketch, so he gave it a generic name: ‘Impression, Sunrise.’
 A scornful critic used that title to dismiss this “gang” of younger artists.
 They couldn’t really paint, they were just splashing their ‘impressions’ onto canvases.

-So this what it all started?
+So this is where it all started?

 So what do you see?